 The most numerous applied items, made of brightly colored plastic or artificial material, feature pop culture figurines and animals marketing the latest fictional film or television characters.
 As quickly as they are adopted, a new season’s icons take their place to feed an endless cycle of impulsive acquisition and quick abandonment.
 The sheer volume perplexes Ani: “These objects were important to people at one time, but then they were thrown away.”
 People who wax nostalgic in recognition of an object they used to own may be missing the point of her implied commentary on our throwaway society.
 It begs the question: What legacy of insatiable consumption and pollution are we encouraging in our children?

-The exhibition also includes works made of recycled materials for purely aesthetic purposes, like her wall-hung beaded circles that suggest a contemporary take on Impressionist painting: think Monet’s lush flower garden seen through a twenty-first century lens.
+The exhibition also includes works made of recycled materials for purely aesthetic purposes, like her wall-hung beaded circles that suggest a contemporary take on Impressionist painting: think Monet’s lush flower garden seen through a twenty-first-century lens.
 Her installations, such as Bloom, made of puffs of pink tulle, make us appreciate her own take on nature reimagined.
 Memory Sweatshirt is her most personal artwork.
-Literally her father’s sweatshirt that she has adorned with embroidered patches and badges, it embodies strongly felt emotions years after he passed.
+Literally, her father’s sweatshirt that she has adorned with embroidered patches and badges, embodies strongly felt emotions years after he passed.
 It signifies the power of things from everyday life to become vital symbols through reflective associations.

 +Ani has always been oriented to the tactile quality of objects.
 Intriguing surfaces foster the impulse to touch.
 Fabric clothing comes in direct contact with skin.
 Fiber is sensuous and malleable.
 Vessels contain things, both visible and obscured.
 The language of tactility is her way to stay close to memories through the objects she transforms.
 “In a nutshell—the projects or crafts I chose to work on are about connections.
 Not just my connections to my past, but for others to connect too.”
 Her newest body of work manifests her artistic drive and feeds her penchant for experimentation.
 Her extraordinary ideas and abilities are why Ani Hoover was selected in 2019 to be awarded the Langley H. Kenzie Award for this 2020 solo exhibition.